mustakrakishe/kztv/README.md

 ## What's new

+### 1.0.2
+- CSA - Devices: A problem when it was displayed not correct location after the second changing is fixed.

 ### 1.0.1
 - CSA - Devices: New device log is inserting before the existing device logs instead of a new device form replacing.